dxos/dxos/docs/README.md

 ## Documentation

-To spin up this repo documentation on your local environment please follow this steps:
+To spin up this repo documentation on your local environment:

 ```bash
 $ yarn